Blogging & Marketing

 The NPS is then calculated by subtracting the detractors’ percentage from the promoters’.

 The score can range from -100 (if every customer is a detractor) to 100 (if every customer is a promoter).
 A higher NPS indicates that customers are more likely to act as advocates for the brand, reflecting high customer satisfaction and loyalty.
+Many companies use NPS software to calculate and track this metric.

 NPS